mysensors/NodeManager/README.md

    void setMinConfidence(uint16_t value);
    // [102] wait for a valid fingerprint for the given amount of seconds.
 Useful when battery powered (default: 0) void setWaitFingerForSeconds(int value);
+	// return true if the fingerprint was recognized successfully, false otherwise.
+Useful when a hook function needs to act upon the result bool getFingerprintIsValid();
 ~~~

 ### Remote API